donders-research-data-management/rdm-ontology-di/doc/help/faq/organise-data-collections.rst

 8.  **Where should I store personal information about the participants?**

     For data acquisition you have to know who are your participants and you need to be able to contact them.
 This requires personal information to be stored.
 The mapping of the personal information on the participant number is called the "pseudonimization key".
 The pseudonimization key should be stored in an encrypted file that is stored separately from the experimental data.
-The file should be protected by a strong password according to the RU password policy.
+The file should be protected by a strong password according to the Radboud University's password policy.
 The password is only to be known to the PI and the researchers involved in data acquisition.

     The pseudonimization key must never be stored in the repository.